 "I can see fine from here."

-My stubborn, first impulse is to tell her I am uncomfortable with the request, despite it not being true.
-I've had enough awkward and uncomfortable experiences since I started growing to last several lifetimes (in short, a LOT of people have seen me naked).
-I have nothing against the idea of lifting a person.
-Given my recent penchant for isolation, it simply has yet to come up.
+My stubborn, first impulse is to tell her I am uncomfortable with the request.
+But that’s not really true.
+I've had enough awkward and uncomfortable experiences since I started growing to last me several lifetimes (for starters, a LOT of people have seen me naked).
+Given my penchant for isolation over the last thirty feet of growth, it simply had yet to come up.

 "Hurry up, already!"

-With a wry smile, I scoop my hands behind Mya, and she enthusiastically falls back into my palm.
-She grips down on my fingers with zeal as I lift her off the ground.
+With a wry smile, I scoop my hands behind Mya, who enthusiastically drops into my palm.
+She grips my fingers with zeal as I lift her off the ground.
 Before I'd started growing, the 5'10" Mya would have stood two inches taller than me and outweighed me by at least twenty pounds.
 In my hands, she weighs as much as the pet gerbil I had as a kid.
 I carefully lift her up to my shoulder.
-She steps out of my hands, brushes off her dress and sits down, waiting quietly as the processional begins.
-For the first time since our introduction, I am impressed by her self-restraint.
+She steps out of my hands, brushes off her dress and sits, waiting quietly as the processional begins.
+For the first time since our introduction that morning, I am impressed by her self-restraint.

 "Are you good?"
 I whisper.

 "'Good?'
 This is the best day of my life.
-Thank you, Gerald."
+Thanks, Gerald."

-All things considered, this first date is going better than expected.
+Perhaps this first date will go better than expected.